 Let’s discuss some ideas…Find out more

-I was invited to deliver a five-minute Petcha Kutcha style talk, with 20 slides that advance automatically every 15 seconds.
-For this audience (recruiters), my focus was ‘Why your job ads don’t work’.
+I was invited to deliver a five-minute talk one evening for an audience of recruiters.
+It was in Petcha Kutcha style with 20 slides that advance automatically every 15 seconds.

 “Jackie was a speaker at our inaugural Inspire Recruitment event.
 In short she “Nailed it”, She took a potentially boring subject and made it interesting and exciting for the audience.
 Her delivery style showed not only her ability to engage a crowd but her commitment to tailoring her presentation to the audience.
 I would not hesitate to have Jackie speak at another of my events.”